Phenomenology of Holography via Quantum Coherence on Causal Horizons

 We wish to calculate the correlated effects on $S_{2,1}(\mathscr{t})$ as a function of the offset $\tau$.
 To estimate these time-domain correlations, we will adopt a simplified heuristic version of the Banks-Fischler HST framework.
 In Fig.\,\ref{IFOcorr}, we see two causal diamonds (blue and yellow) corresponding to two positions along the space-time trajectory of the light inside the interferometer.
 The overlapping causal volume, shaded in grey, represents a region where the space-time should be consistent.
 If the two causal diamonds were entirely overlapping, there would be no relative difference between their space-times.
-In a relational view of constructing local space-time, measuring the same causal diamond does not give you any differential fluctuation.
+In a relational view of constructing local space-time, measuring the same causal diamond does not give you any differential fluctuation\,--- even if there are quantum uncertainties, the measurement simply defines what space-time is for the local observer.
 The small shaded causal subvolumes (light blue and light yellow) represent the added information that is distinct to the respective causal diamonds (blue or yellow).
 Both diamonds are holographic in information, and the total quantum uncertainty, or variance, scales linearly with the size of each diamond like a random walk, but the relative fluctuation power scales with the offset between the two diamonds.
 The causal horizons are made out of null sequences of 2-spheres, each of which have two geometric degrees of freedom on its boundary.

 We can translate this picture into a semiclassical calculational framework.
-Imagine the detector's space-time foliated with past and future null cones at approximately Planckian intervals, since that is the layer spacing where we expect uncorrelated and independent quantum geometric uncertainties.
+Imagine the detector's space-time foliated with past and future null cones at approximately Planckian intervals, since that is the layer spacing at which we expect uncorrelated and independent quantum geometric uncertainties.
 In other words, we have a new blue or yellow causal diamond roughly every Planck time (with the prefactor in Eq.\,(\ref{zurekcorr}) providing the nominal normalization).
 This means that the light blue or light yellow region is a Planck sized causal volume, which can be thought of as the virtual 't~Hooft black hole in Fig.\,\ref{lightcone}, with the Dirac light cones in future and past directions extending out from it.
-We will parameterize the observer's space-time in terms of these Dirac null cones, denoted by the coordinates $\,\mathscr{T}^\pm = t \pm {|\mathbf{r}|}/{c}$.
+We will parameterize the observer's space-time in terms of these Dirac null cones, denoted by the coordinates $\,\mathscr{T}_\pm = t \pm {|\mathbf{r}|}/{c}$.